microsoft/vscode-docs/docs/languages/javascript.md

 Read on to find out about:

-* [TypeScript](typescript) - VS Code has great support for TypeScript which brings structure and strong typing to your JavaScript code, without compromising the good parts
+* [TypeScript](typescript) - VS Code has great support for TypeScript which brings structure and strong typing to your JavaScript code, without compromising the good parts.

 ## Common Questions